 Maid 3: They mean a new person & experienced one should get paid the same.
-Even in schools an experienced teacher gets much more than new one
+Even in schools, an experienced teacher gets much more than a new one

 Maid 4: Our annual salary increase is just 200-300 and even that pinches our Madams.
-Itna to ice cream khane main kharch kar dete to aap log
+Itna to ice cream khane main kharch kar dete ho aap log

 Maid 5: Pata hai strike ee humari pagar kategi aur kuch logon ki Naukri bhi jayegi par Kya Karen…

 Rs.700 a month for an hour’s work translates rough into Rs.25 per hour!
 Is that really fair?
-The contract would be fair for both the parties.
-Read more here.
+The contract would be fair for both parties.